pipelight/doc.pipelight/helpers/service/types.md

 ```

-It is then possibe to make an idea on the deployment procedure just by having a glance to the `.docker` directory of your project.
+It is then possibe to make an idea on the deployment procedure
+just by having a glance at the `.docker` directory in your project.

 ```sh
 .docker